-8.1.1.
-Understanding ageing
+8.1.1 Understanding ageing

 Understanding RVI ageing is the key to effective management of RVI ageing.
-It is the key to: integrating ageing management activities within a systematic ageing management programme, managing ageing mechanisms through prudent operating procedures and practices (in accordance with technical specifications); detecting and assessing ageing effects through effective inspection, monitoring, and assessment methods and managing effects using proven maintenance methods.
-This understanding consists of: a knowledge of RVI materials and material properties, stresses and operating conditions; likely degradation sites and ageing mechanisms; condition indicators and data needed for assessment and management of RVI ageing and effects of ageing on safety margins.
+It is the key to: integrating ageing management activities within systematic ageing management programmes, managing ageing mechanisms through prudent operating procedures and practices (in accordance with technical specifications); detecting and assessing ageing effects through effective inspection, monitoring, and assessment methods and managing effects using proven maintenance methods.
+This understanding consists of: a knowledge of RVI materials and material properties, stresses and operating conditions, likely degradation sites and ageing mechanisms, condition indicators and data needed for assessment and management of RVI ageing and effects of ageing on safety margins.

 The understanding of RVI ageing is derived from the RVI baseline data, the operating and maintenance histories, and external experiences.
-This understanding should be updated continuously to provide a sound basis for the improvement of the ageing management programme consistent with operating, inspection, monitoring, assessment and maintenance methods and practices.
+This understanding should be updated on an ongoing basis to provide a sound basis for the improvement of the ageing management programme consistent with operating, inspection, monitoring, assessment and maintenance methods and practices.

-The RVI baseline data consists of the performance requirements, the design basis (including codes, standards, regulatory requirements), the original design, the manufacturers data (including material data), and the commissioning data (including pre-service inspection data).
+The RVIs baseline data consist of the performance requirements, the design basis (including codes, standards, regulatory requirements), the original design, the manufacturer's data (including material data), and the commissioning data (including pre-service inspection data).
 The RVI operating history includes the pressure/temperature records, number of transients, system chemistry records, fluence/dpa log, and all ISI results.
 The RVI maintenance history includes design modifications, replacement parts/components, inspection records and assessment and timing of maintenance performed.
-Retrievable, up to date records of this information are needed for comparison against applicable codes, standards, regulatory rules, and other external experience.
+Retrievable up to date records of this information are needed for making comparison with applicable codes, standards, regulatory rules, and other external experience.

-External experience consists of the operating and maintenance experience of (a) RVI of similar design, materials of construction, and fabrication; (b) RVI with similar operating histories, even if the RVI designs are different and (c) relevant research results.
+External experience consists of the operating and maintenance experience of (a) RVIs of similar design, materials of construction, and fabrication; (b) RVIs with similar operating histories, even if the RVI designs are different; (c) relevant research results.
 It should be noted that effective comparisons or correlation with external experience requires a detailed knowledge of the RVI design and operation.
 The present report is a source of such information.
-However, this information has to be kept up to date using feedback mechanisms provided, for example, by owner groups.
+However, this information has to be kept up to date using feedback mechanisms provided, for example by owner groups.
 External experience can also be used when considering the most appropriate inspection method, maintenance procedure, and technology.

-8.1.2.
-Co-ordination of the ageing management programme
+8.1.2 Coordination of the ageing management programme

-Existing programmes relating to the management of RVI ageing include operations, surveillance and maintenance programmes, operating experience feedback, research and development and technical support programmes.
-Experience shows that ageing management effectiveness can be improved by co-ordinating relevant programmes and activities within an ageing management programme utilizing the systematic ageing management process.
-Safety authorities increasingly require licensees to define and implement such ageing management programmes for selected systems, structures, and components important to safety.
-The co-ordination of an RVI ageing management programme includes the documentation of applicable regulatory requirements and safety criteria, of relevant programmes and activities and their respective roles in the ageing management process, and of mechanisms used for programme co-ordination and continuous improvement.
-Continuous ageing management programme improvement or optimization is based on current understanding of RVI ageing and on results of periodic self-assessment and peer reviews.
+Existing programme relating to the management of RVI ageing include operations, surveillance and maintenance programmes, operating feedback, research and development and technical support programmes.
+Experience shows that ageing management effectiveness can be improved by coordinating relevant programmes and activities within systematic ageing management programmes can improve ageing management effectiveness utilizing the systematic ageing management process.
+Safety authorities increasingly require licensees to define such ageing management programmes for selected systems, structures, and components important to safety.
+The co-ordination of an RVI ageing management programmes includes documentation of applicable regulatory requirements and safety criteria, of relevant programmes an activities and their respective roles in the ageing management process, and mechanisms used for programme co-ordination and continuous improvement.
+Continuous ageing management programme improvement or optimisation is based on current understanding of the RVI ageing and on results of periodic self assessment and peer reviews.

-8.1.3.
-Operation/use of reactor vessel internals
+8.1.3 Operation/use of reactor vessel internals